Messi (Hojun) Lee

 - Email: email@example.com

-I graduated from Hong Kong University of Science and Technology in 2020 with a BSc in Quantitative Social Analysis.
-During his time in Hong Kong, I discovered interests in computational social sciences.
-As an undergraduate, I studied ideologies and sentiments in censored song lyrics during the Third and Fourth Republic of South Korea and political astroturfing campaigns on social media.
+I am a second year PhD student in the Division of Computational & Data Sciences and a McDonnell International Scholar from the partner institution Hong Kong University of Science and Technology.
+I have a BSc in Quantitative Social Analysis and graduated with the Academic Achievement Award in 2020.
+As an undergraduate, I studied sentiments in censored song lyrics during the Third and Fourth Republic of South Korea and political astroturfing campaigns on Twitter.

 Research interests and current project: